isauravmanitripathi/vs-code-type/HTTP_API_README.md

 ### GET /progress

 Check the current execution status and progress.
+The `currentAction` field tells you exactly what the extension is doing and **which file** is being edited.

 **Request:**
 ```bash